 About Us#

 Coding for Reproducible Research is a training programme that provides a series of workshops to support researchers at the University of Exeter in expanding their skill sets and positioning them to confidently perform informatics research projects efficiently and in a reproducible way.
 The program provides training on specific languages, such as Python, R, and Unix/Linux, alongside training relating to good practice and reproducible working methods designed to be agnostic of programming language.
-In this way, we offer a holistic perspective on how programming tasks should be approached, ultimately providing researchers with the tools and knowledge to feel confident in what they are doing.
-All workshops are open to any staff or student from any college or department and accessible from any campus.
+In this way, we offer a holistic perspective on how programming tasks should be approached, ultimately providing researchers with the tools and knowledge to feel confident in conducting their research.
+All workshops are open to any staff or student, from any college or department, and are accessible from any campus.

 Core CfRR Team#

-• Training Focused Research Software Engineer (RSE): Liam Berrisford
+Training Focused Research Software Engineer (RSE): Dr Liam Berrisford

 Acknowledgements#